 print('Hello world')

-If you now run helloworld you’ll still get the exact same output, but try running helloworld -h, you will see something like this:
+you’ll still get the exact same output, but try running helloworld -h

 $ helloworld -h